 Q: Is it possible to convert accurately between metric and imperial units?

 A: Yes, it is possible to convert accurately between metric and imperial units using reliable conversion factors and tools.
-However, it's important to be aware of the potential for errors and to double-check your work, especially in technical or scientific applications.
+That said, it helps to be aware of the potential for errors and to double-check your work, especially in technical or scientific applications.

 Q: What are the advantages of using the metric system?